top of page

 National Park, Zimbabwe.

 Janet and I recently joined a Smithsonian Journey to South Africa, Zimbabwe and Botswana, places we'd never been.
 Though a short trip in duration, our itinerary kept us busy as beavers, and we were filled with great memories of encounters with a wide spectrum of wild animals ... up close, that is.
 In addition, we were treated to three lectures by Dr. Robert Schrire about South Africa's apartheid past, it's current political environment and potential future.
-And, it should go without saying, we took necessary precautions against illnesses, for example by dosing ourselves with a generic version of malarone to ward off malaria.
+And, it should go without saying, we took necessary precautions against illnesses, for example by dosing ourselves with a generic version of Malarone to ward off malaria.

 Thursday, Oct 2 (Cape Town, South Africa) – We spent a "free day" before our tour activities began in earnest by touring several nearby wineries.